rhysd/NyaoVim/docs/tips.md

 endif
 ```

-`g:nyaovim_version` is a string which represents the version of NyaoVim.
+`g:nyaovim_version` is a string which represents the version of NyaoVim (e.g. `"0.0.14"`).
 You can also use it to check the version of NyaoVim.

 ## Single Instance Application

 NyaoVim can become 'Single Instance Application'.
-Only one NyaoVim instance can exist in desktop.
+Only one NyaoVim app instance can exist in desktop.
 If `nyaovim` command is secondly executed, it focuses on NyaoVim window which already exists, opens files specified with arguments in it, and simply quits.

 ```sh
 $ nyaovim foo.c bar.c # Open NyaoVim firstly with foo.c and bar.c